avifoxi/impj_ride4reform_fundraising_app/TODOS/august_hourly/CUSTOMIZED_RIDE_TYPE_notes.md

 	- build model (v1 is done)
 	- add creation form to ride year in admin portal

+ 	- determine how custom option is associated with RYR

 functionally -- this should be One to Many on Ride Year